Yiddish Philharmonic Chorus: History

-In 1995 Binyumen Schaechter took over as conductor, a role which he continues to hold at present.
-He developed the choir, which had lost the ability to perform more advanced arrangements, into a more ambitious ensemble which could perform at a more professional level; this included holding auditions for new members starting in 2002.
-The choir began to perform more often, including at The Town Hall and at the Museum of Jewish Heritage in 1998, at the Austin J. Tobin Plaza in 2000, and at Shea Stadium in 2005.
-In 2006 the choir released a CD, its first album in several decades.
+In 1995, Binyumen Schaechter became conductor, a role which he continues to hold at present.
+He developed the choir, which had lost the ability to perform more advanced arrangements, into a more ambitious ensemble which could perform at a more professional level.
+This included holding auditions for new members starting in 2002.

+The chorus began to perform more often, including at The Town Hall and at the Museum of Jewish Heritage in 1998, at the World Trade Center Plaza in 2000, and Queens College.
+In 2005, for the New York Mets’ Jewish Heritage Day, they performed at Shea Stadium.
+In 2006 the choir released a CD, Zingt!
+A Celebration of Yiddish Choral Music, its first album in several decades.
 The choir appeared at the North American Jewish Choral Festival in Ellenville, New York, in 2000, 2001 and 2003 and at the New York International Choir Festival at Lincoln Center in 2002, 2005 and 2006.
-And in 2007 the choir appeared in Tickling Leo.
-It then returned to the North American Jewish Choral Festival for several more years, appearing in 2007, 2010-1, and 2013-19.
+In 2007 the choir appeared in Tickling Leo.
+It then returned to the North American Jewish Choral Festival for several more years, appearing in 2007, 2010–1, and annually since 2013.
+In 2013, they performed at the Cathedral of St. John the Divine, the fourth-largest church in the world, commemorating 70 years since the Warsaw Ghetto Uprising.
+In 2014, they began to post annotated YouTube video excerpts of live concerts.

-In 2021, the choir changed its name to its present name, the Yiddish Philharmonic Chorus (ייִדישער פֿילהאַרמאָנישער כאָר Yidisher filharmonisher khor).
+In 2021, the choir assumed its present name, the Yiddish Philharmonic Chorus (ייִדישער פֿילהאַרמאָנישער כאָר Yidisher filharmonisher khor).